GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 is].
 Next, we may scale the result by the given *scale* [1].
 Finally, we add in the specified *offset* [0].
 If you want the trailing text to remain part of your subset logical record then also select the special column by requesting column **t**, otherwise we ignore trailing text.
-Finally, to use the entire numerical record and ignoring trailing text, use **-in**.
+If you only want to select one word from the trailing text, then append the word number (0 is the first word).
+Finally, to use the entire numerical record and ignore trailing text, use **-in**.

 .. _gmt_record: